ybur-yug/numbers-in-js-were-confusing-me/README.md

-# So I Wondered Something
+# Numbers in JavaScript
+## Sorry, I don't have a clever title

-## An Introduction
+### Introduction
-The other day, someone one twitter shared a code snippet from the V8 JavaScript engine.
+The other day, someone one twitter shared a code snippet from the V8 JavaScript engine that intrigued me.
-It was nothing particularly exciting; simply part of the logic for how it handles sorting in arrays.
+It was nothing particularly exciting; simply part of the logic for how it handles sorting in arrays of various sizes.
+For whatever reason I ended up quite interested.
 What intrigued me is that there was a specific cutoff in which they did not do a quicksort algorithm on the array, and rather had some customized logic that handled other array sizes within two bounds.
 I believe they were 22 (the one we are looking at in this window), and something like >= 2000.
 The part that intrigued me was 22.
-Programmers almost always tend to pick powers of 2 when selecting arbitrary fill-in values in which a general range would be okay.
+Programmers almost seem to always tend to pick powers of 2 when selecting arbitrary fill-in values in which a general range would be okay.
 This almost definitely had to be there because of some benchmark that was worth attaining; which is perfectly sensical for a JavaScript engine.

 The particular block that caught my eye is [this](https://github.com/v8/v8/blob/ca6e40d7ba853319c15196fef3f4536c8b3929fe/test/mjsunit/array-sort.js#L423):